milahu/gcc-options-parser/readme.md

 parse command line options for the GCC compiler

+"what would gcc do?"

 ## features

 what can `gcc-options-parser` do?

+* parse all gcc "binary" options (binary: consume the next argument). in gcc's `*.opt` files, these options have the `Separate` keyword.
 * parse input paths and input languages
   * gcc's [-x language](https://gcc.gnu.org/onlinedocs/gcc/Overall-Options.html) option allows the user to override the input file extension. this setting is applied to all following input files.
   * with `-x none`, gcc goes back to the default "parse language from file extension" mode.